mikejamesthompson/wdtk-exemption-spotter/README.md

 It's by no means complete: some more specific exemptions (like section 22a: https://www.foiman.com/archives/1119) probably won't be picked up properly at the moment.
 Also, the advice given should be a lot better.
 But it's just a proof of concept at the moment.

 As this is not a properly packaged extension, in order to install and play around with it, follow the advice here: https://developer.chrome.com/extensions/getstarted#unpacked

+- Content.js contains the JavaScript that's doing the work
+- Background.js monitors for clicks on the extension's action button
+- Exemptions.js contains a JavaScript object with all the exemption data in